 Lowell Milken, Founder, Milken Educator Awards

-Since 1982, Lowell Milken has led the Milken Family Foundation (MFF) as chairman, guided by a core principle that “education is at the heart of nearly everything we value as individuals, as citizens and as productive human beings.”
-More than 40 years of education research, policy and practices have followed, complemented by firsthand visits to thousands of classrooms and the creation of major national initiatives.
-Lowell’s historic efforts were recognized by the Education Commission of the States with the James Bryant Conant Award for significant individual contributions to American education; the following initiatives among them.
+Since 1982, Lowell Milken has led the Milken Family Foundation (MFF) as chairman and co-founder, and founded the Lowell Milken Family Foundation, guided by a core principle that “education is at the heart of nearly everything we value as individuals, as citizens and as productive human beings.”
+More than four decades of education research, policy and practices have followed, complemented by firsthand visits to thousands of classrooms and the creation of groundbreaking national initiatives.
+Lowell’s historic efforts have been recognized by the Education Commission of the States with the James Bryant Conant Award – its highest honor – for his lifetime of individual contributions to improving education; the following initiatives among them.

-• Lowell developed the Milken Educator Awards to recognize the importance of outstanding teachers and to encourage talented young people to choose education as a profession.
+· Lowell created the Milken Educator Awards to recognize the importance of outstanding teachers and to encourage talented young people to choose education as a profession.
 Hailed as the “Oscars of Teaching,” the Awards recognize exceptional early-to-mid-career educators with unrestricted $25,000 rewards during surprise ceremonies surrounded by students, faculty, dignitaries and media.
-First presented in 1987, the Milken Educator Awards' coast-to-coast network has grown to nearly 3,000 recipients committed to strengthening education from local to international levels.
+Since the Awards were first presented in 1987, the initiative has built a coast-to-coast network committed to strengthening education from local to international levels.
+The network will reach its 3,000th member during the 2024-25 Awards season.

-• Demand for TAP’s proven reforms led Lowell to establish the National Institute for Excellence in Teaching (NIET) in 2005, committed to building educator excellence to give all students the opportunity for success.
+· Demand for TAP’s proven reforms led Lowell to establish the National Institute for Excellence in Teaching (NIET) in 2005, committed to building educator excellence to give all students the opportunity for success.
 NIET partners with schools, districts, states and universities to attract, develop, support and retain the high-quality human capital necessary to raise achievement levels for all students.
-NIET has impacted more than 300,000 educators and 3 million students in 1,000 districts.
-NIET rubrics are also an integral component of teacher preparation programs at more than 75 universities.
+NIET has impacted more than 350,000 educators and 3,500,000 students in over 1,000 districts.
+NIET rubrics are also an integral component of teacher preparation programs at more than 100 universities.

-• At Art Center College of Design in Pasadena, the Hoffmitz Milken Center for Typography (HMCT) honors the legacy of Leah Hoffmitz Milken, a letterform expert and legendary professor.
-Expanding on a new model of typographic education, research and international discourse, HMCT is a catalyst and global resource for educational and professional developments in the fields of typography and visual communication.
+· At Art Center College of Design in Pasadena, California, the Hoffmitz Milken Center for Typography (HMCT) expands on a new model of typographic education, research and international discourse.
+HMCT is a catalyst and global resource for educational and professional developments in the fields of typography and visual communication.

 Recognition for Lowell's groundbreaking achievements includes awards from the National Association of State Boards of Education, Horace Mann League, National Association of Secondary School Principals, Jewish Theological Seminary, Education Commission of the States, Kappa Delta Pi international honor society in the field of education, and UCLA School of Law Alumnus of the Year for Public Service.
 Chapman University and Hebrew Union College have each presented him with an honorary Doctor of Humane Letters.

 Named by Worth magazine as one of America's most generous philanthropists, Lowell is also an international businessman who chairs National Realty Trust and London-based Heron International, a worldwide leader in property development.
-Lowell’s global experience informs his strategic vision for the high-caliber educational opportunities vital to equip future generations to compete on the world stage and to secure America’s heritage as a democracy.
+Lowell’s global experience informs his strategic vision for the high-caliber educational opportunities vital to equip future generations to compete on the world stage.

 Lowell Milken is a product of California's public school system, graduating Phi Beta Kappa and summa cum laude from the University of California, Berkeley, where he received the School of Business Administration's Most Outstanding Student Award.
 He went on to earn a law degree from the University of California, Los Angeles, with academic honors of Order of the Coif and the distinction of UCLA Law Review.